neilbrown/edlib/README.md

 ----------

 This provides a set of named commands which can be given to “keymap” as a global key map.
-In provides a number of emacs-like bindings.
+In provides a number of Emacs-like bindings.

 C/Python mode